FoxGeoff/nodejs-complete-guide/readme.md

 - set active class on header

-## TODO: Template using EJS or Handlebars
+## Task: Template using EJS or Handlebars

+## Task: Working on the Layout with Partials

 ## Kanban Task #7: The Model View Controller (MVC)